dadrian/dadrian.io/content/blog/posts/hacking-is-just-bugs.md

 Because hacking is just bugs, that means we have a good defense against hacking---don't have bugs.
-This is certainly easier said than done, but the vast majority of exploitable vulnerabilities are due to a specific class of vulnerabilities---[memory-safety bugs]---which we do know how to _systematically_ prevent.
+This is certainly easier said than done, but the vast majority of exploitable vulnerabilities are due to a specific class of vulnerabilities---[memory-safety bugs][memory-safety]---which we do know how to _systematically_ prevent.
 Unfortunately, this requires a lot of work, but you won't [patch yourself out of a vulnpocalypse][gaynor-vuln] if you're one of the software projects where [memory safety actually matters][dadrian-memory-safety].